RaoufGrera/nextjs-mutli-language-en-ar/README.md

-Next.js multi language using next-i18next with [LRT] direction like English and [RTL] direction like Arabic and Farsi
+Next.js multi language using next-i18next with [LTR] direction like English and [RTL] direction like Arabic and Farsi

 ## Demo